VisualFP/docs/SA/design_concept/content/design/design_evaluation.typ

 - Could you imagine how the concept scales to more complex expressions?
 - Do you have any suggestions for improvement or general comments on the concept?

+Additionally, every survey participant has the possibility to suggest a visualization concept of their own.
-The questionnaire template handed out to survey participants can be found here. // TODO: add questionnaire to appendix and reference it here
+The questionnaire template handed out to survey participants can be found in @appendix_design_eval_questionnaire.